gbosiger/cansocket-qt-lib/README.md

 sudo ip link add dev vcan0 type vcan sudo ip link set up vcan0
 ```
-Once the example is executed, can-utils can be used for dumping framesto the terminal:
+Can-utils (https://github.com/linux-can/can-utils) can also be then used for testing.
+Fore example dumping (loopback) frames to the terminal:
 ```
 candump -e  any,0:0,#FFFFFFFF
 ```
-or for generating new ones, that will be received in nonblocking mode, by the example application:
+or for generating new ones once the example is executed.
+They will be received in nonblocking mode, by the example application:
 ```
 cangen -v vcan0
 ```

-In this example an local loopback, receiving of own and error messages are enabled.
-Filter is setup to receive only data frames with id of 0x1ab.

 Code snippet of the example for demonstaration:
 ```